deeksha-code/Data-Science-Project/README.md

 Task:
 1. Prepare the data-set
-2. Build a model which
+2. Build a model which can give high accuracy of predicting the disease